-Surface run-off from rain and storms into waterways (for example, creeks, rivers, wetlands and bays) can contain pollutants such as sediments, fertilisers, nutrients, chemicals, litter, and human and animal faeces.
+Surface run-off from rain and storms that enters our waterways (such as creeks, rivers, wetlands and bays) can contain pollutants such as sediments, fertilisers, nutrients, chemicals, litter, and human and animal faeces.
 Stormwater drains do not lead to a treatment plant but connect to nearby creeks, rivers, wetlands and bays.